exercism/v3/languages/csharp/concepts/basics/about.md

 C# is a statically-typed language, which means that everything has a type at compile-time.
-Assigning a value to a name is referred to as defining a variable.
+Choosing [a name for a variable][identifier-names] is referred to as defining a variable.
+Once a variable is defined, setting or updating a value is called variable assignment.
 A variable can be defined either by explicitly specifying its type, or by using the [`var` keyword][var] to have the C# compiler infer its type based on the assigned value.

 ```csharp
 int explicitVar = 10; // Explicitly typed